 When you replace saturated and trans fats in your diet with unsaturated fats like MUFAs and polyunsaturated fats (PUFAs), you are taking big steps to improve your health.

 This excellent short article by the Mayo Clinic quickly explains the benefits of EVOO and MUFAs.

 How much of these Omega acids are in EVOO?

-Extra virgin olive oil Omega 3 and Omega 6 play a key role for the good functioning of human bodies.
+Omega 6 and Omega 3 in extra virgin olive oil play a key role for the good functioning of human bodies.
 EVOO in fact contains essential linolenic (Omega 3) and linoleic (Omega 6) fatty acids in a good Omega 6: Omega 3 ratio, that is 8:1.
 That ratio is important because too much Omega 6 reduces the benefits of Omega 3.
-In other words, extra virgin olive oil Omega 3 and Omega 6 fatty acids are nicely balanced, and that’s what makes EVOO particularly suitable for cooking as well.
+In other words, Omega 3 in extra virgin olive oil and Omega 6 fatty acids are nicely balanced, and that’s what makes EVOO particularly suitable for cooking as well.
 Besides having a low ratio Omega 6:Omega 3, EVOO is also low in saturated fat, and free of genetically modified organism (GMO).

 Oleic acid (Omega 9) is not considered an essential fatty acid because the body can produce its own.
 However, it is highly recommended to include natural sources in your diet.